 In 2017 I participated in the 100 Days Project and drew 100 drawings in 100 days.
 This is a selection of some of those drawings.
-I am currently preparing for a Kickstarter to publish the full collection into a book.
+I am currently running a Kickstarter to help print a book of the drawings.

 The Incongruities were a series of gently absurd creature paintings, initially created one per day during the course of a month.
 Once the month was complete I found myself returning to the theme again and again and series grew.
 This is a sample of the illustrations.